shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-click-tracker.md

 ---
-title : Monetize Invest - Create a Click Tracker description : Click trackers are used to track user clicks on creatives served by off-platform (non-Xandr) ad servers.
+title : Monetize Invest - Create a Click Tracker description : Learn how to create and export a click tracker for use with creatives served by an external ad server.
 ---